 Alan Bean: How to Build a Team and Leveraged Income with MLM

 Alan Bean and his wife have over 20 years inside network marketing.
 Alan Bean discusses how to build a big team and leveraged income inside MLM in our exclusive interview about his unique story.

 Thank you so much for doing this interview, Alan.
-I’m excited to learn more about you.
+I am excited to learn more about you.
 So, let’s get started!

 Where were you born and raised, what was childhood like, and what did you want to be when you ‘grew up?’

-I was born, and grew up in a small town, (a population of around 17000) and until my mid twenties, that’s where I lived.
+I was born, and grew up in a small town, (a population of around 17000) and until my mid twenties, that is where I lived.
 It is the most inland natural port in England.
 As such a lot of the work in the area, was to do with shipping.

 My father had been brought up in lower class household, having lost his mother at under 4, to polio, he had been adopted by relatives.